oleksii-st/payload-demo/README.md

 4. You can use restore database to not fill it manual with `yarn preset`.
 This step is optional

-User's conditionals for this DB:
+User's credentials for this DB:

 **Admin path**: http://localhost:3000/admin <br/> **Login**: `test@gmail.com` <br/>